Fees and financial support

-To recognize the achievement of our female applicants, one $10,000 GRI Women in Risk Management Entrance Award will be granted to a top female candidate starting the program in Fall 2018.
+To recognize the achievement of our female applicants, one $10,000 GRI Women in Risk Management Entrance Award will be granted to a top female candidate starting the program.

 Tip: The earlier you apply, the greater your chance of an entrance award.